Pacomatic1/pacomatic1.github.io/docs/pages/ramblings/posts/hello_world/post.md

 Here is some text.
 more text.

-[%hardlinebreaks]
+# Nande?
 Now for some
 hard-line-broken
 text.
 Soo good, right?

 Now another paragraph.
 The thing should no longer apply.
 So peak.

 ---
 AUGH!
 What was that!

-== Subheading..?
+## Subheading..?
 Here is some more stuff.